 There are currently tens of nationalities that are allowed into the Schengen territory without a visa.
 The ETIAS program is an electronic visa waiver that will allow eligible foreign citizens to register before traveling to Europe.

 ETIAS is not a visa.
-This means that if you’re currently able to enter Europe without a visa, you will not lose your visa-free status starting from 2021.
+This means that if you’re currently able to enter Europe without a visa, you will not lose your visa-free status starting from late 2022.
 However, ETIAS will be mandatory.
 You will need to register with the system and obtain the visa waiver before arriving at the border.

 Fortunately, the ETIAS application will be completed entirely online.
 You won’t need to see a travel agent or visit a European embassy.
 You can submit the form and relevant documents (like copies of your passport) from anywhere in the world as long as you have access to a reliable internet connection.